 When you have a series of solutions to the things that are worrying you, you can break them down further into small steps.
 For example, if you know that having a cleaner house will help you feel less stressed, you know you should create a schedule of tasks, declutter your living areas, and organize your spaces to function more efficiently.

 Step 5: Create a tracker for your plan

 Tracking your progress for any task gives you a feeling of accomplishment and encourages more proactive planning and task management.
 If you have worked on a list of ways to actively deal with the things that are worrying you, mark them on your tracker as you complete them.
 You will begin to view solutions as a series of small steps that you can achieve.

 Reconsider your perspective

-Sometimes it is our own mental blocks that cause stress.
-There are many tools which can help you fight stress by changing your attitude to life and stress-inducing situations.
+Sometimes it is our mental blocks that cause stress.
+There are many tools that can help you fight stress by changing your attitude to life and stress-inducing situations.
 All of these have stood the test of time and are being adapted and recommended by mental health professionals worldwide:

 - Reframe: Look at negative situations in a positive or neutral manner